Pala group

-The part of the group extended in Trentino is entirely included in the Paneveggio — Pale di San Martino Nature Park.
+The part of the group extended in Trentino is entirely included in the Paneveggio-Pale di San Martino Natural Park.
 According to some sources, the group inspired the Belluno writer Dino Buzzati (a great lover of the chain) in the setting of his novel "The Tartar Steppe".
 Due to the exceptional universal value of this natural beauty, the geological system of the Pale is included in the site "The Dolomites", declared in 2009 a UNESCO World Heritage Site.